mikera/clisk/README.md

 The best way to get started with clisk is to [install it from Clojars](https://clojars.org/net.mikera/clisk) using either leiningen or Maven.

-Once you have clisk as a dependency, you should be able to get going with the key functionality as follows:
+Once you have Clisk specified as a dependency, you should be able to get going with the key functionality as follows:

-    (ns my-ns
+    (ns my-namespace
       (:use [clisk core functions patterns colours]))

     (show (checker red white))